Mahesana Junction railway station: History

-Infrastructure and Facilities
+Infrastructure and facilities

 Mahesana Junction railway station is at an elevation of 95 m and is assigned the code MSH.
-It has 6 platforms and 2 siding tracks.
+It has 8 platforms and 3 siding tracks and total 11 tracks.
 It is railway junction of four lines that are Ahmedabad–Delhi line, Mahesana–Taranga Hill line, Mahesana–Patan line, Mahesana–Viramgam line.

+The station has main entry gate on west and another gate on east.
+The new station serving the west side was opened on 26 February 2024.
+Total ₹26 crore was allotted in 2024 for constructing new passenger facilities on the eastern side.